 With a seating capacity of 1,32,000, it is one of the few stadiums to have LED lights in the stadium instead of the conventional tower floodlights.
 The stadium was first constructed in 1983, after which it was demolished and reconstructed completely in 2020.
 The roof is a PTFE membrane designed to be lightweight and separate from the seating to allow it to be earthquake-resistant.

-Furthermore, the structure does not require any columns which give viewers an unobstructed view of the stadium from every point.
+Furthermore, the architecture & the structure does not require any columns which give viewers an unobstructed view of the stadium from every point.
 The stadium is designed in such a way that the lower levels are used for smaller events and it has a skywalk connection to the nearest metro station to tackle road congestion.